-- 20.8.1 The start list must detail all prizes offered at the competition. - 20.8.2 For all events, at least one prize shall be offered for a quorate event. - If there are 10 or more starters a second prize shall be awarded. - If there are 15 or more starters, a third prize shall be awarded. - The number of starters used shall be, as a minimum the number of athletes declared on the start list in each event. - 20.8.3 All promotees are to receive a memento, supplied by the Slalom Committee.
-Division 4 promotees must send the application form given to them by the Competition Organiser. - 20.8.4 In all divisions when there are three or more eligible athletes, Organisers shall provide a prize for the Junior athlete who gains the best score during the competition in each event and a prize for the best under 16 performance which has not attracted any other prize.
-Organisers may, at their discretion, provide a prize for the best J10, J12, J14, under 23 and Master performance, but if they do so should state the rules for deciding the winner in the start list. - 20.8.5 For British National Championships age group prizes are awarded to the highest placed athlete.
-For example: the J16 prize can be won by any J16 or younger.
-Therefore, a paddler can win more than one age group prize if they beat all the paddlers their own and a higher age group(s). - 20.8.6 At all competitions where there are three or more eligible entries organisers shall provide a prize for each C2 event (that is Men's, Women's and Mixed). - 20.8.7 Canoe athletes who have been in Division 1 (C1 or C2) are not eligible for prizes at Division 4 C2 events in a new pairing. - 20.8.8 Foreign athletes whose entries are accepted as in Rule 9.2.5.b are not eligible for the ranking or closed event prizes.
+- 20.8.1 The start list must detail all prizes offered at the competition. - 20.8.2 For all events, at least one prize shall be offered for a quorate event. - If there are 10 or more starters a second prize shall be awarded. - If there are 15 or more starters, a third prize shall be awarded. - The number of starters used shall be, as a minimum the number of athletes declared on the start list in each event.

+- 20.8.4 In all divisions when there are three or more eligible athletes, Organisers shall provide a prize for the Junior athlete who gains the best score during the competition in each event and a prize for the best under 16 performance which has not attracted any other prize.
+Organisers may, at their discretion, provide a prize for the best Under 10, Under 12, Under 14, under 10, under 12, under 13, Junior, under 23 and Master performance, but if they do so should state the rules for deciding the winner in the start list. - 20.8.5 For British National Championships age group prizes are awarded to the highest placed athlete.
+For example: the Under 16 prize can be won by any Under 16 or younger.
+Therefore, a paddler can win more than one age group prize if they beat all the paddlers their own and a higher age group(s).

+- 20.8.6 At all competitions where there are three or more eligible entries organisers shall provide a prize for each C2 event (that is Men's, Women's and Mixed). - 20.8.7 Canoe athletes who have been in Division 1 (C1 or C2) are not eligible for prizes at Division 4 C2 events in a new pairing. - 20.8.8 Foreign athletes whose entries are accepted as in Rule 9.2.5.b are not eligible for the ranking or closed event prizes.
 It is recommended that the Organiser provide one or more suitable prizes, particularly in the case of championship events.